iree-org/iree-turbine/iree/turbine/kernel/wave/README.md

 # TKW: A Wave Kernel Language for GPUs

+> [!IMPORTANT]
+> This directory is moving to the https://github.com/iree-org/wave repository!

 TKW is a high-level programming language designed to simplify the development of GPU micro-kernels by abstracting over intricate details of GPU hardware.
 It allows developers to write efficient micro-kernels, focusing on core computations while inferring the required data transfers and indexing automatically.
 TKW implements a wave-based programming model to express programs leveraging coalesced memory accesses effortlessly and supports the explicit use of matrix multiplication intrinsics.

 ## Design Goals